 Tolerance of those of Different Faiths and Beliefs

-Our school is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
+Our school is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting an awareness of diversity within our school.
 Worship and assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE curriculum reinforces this.
 Any children of other faiths are encouraged to share their knowledge to enhance learning within classes and the school.
-Our Year 5 class visits places of worship that are important to different faiths such as St Anne’s Cathedral in Leeds and a synagogue and this year we will be taking them to a mosque.

 We also endeavour to create ways in which our children can mix with children of other faiths through our Catholic Cluster of schools either at other schools or by inviting their children to come and visit us.